Top 10 benefits of an undergraduate business major at Charlton

 3. Stake out an entrepreneurial role in the new knowledge-based economy.

 As the American economy moves from service-based to knowledge-based, you can position yourself in the high-end knowledge-based services that Massachusetts offers.
 Massachusetts projects future growth in technology, financial services, and biomedical/life sciences.
-Charlton students learn about the knowledge-based economy in class, but also can connect with growing high-tech startups at the UMass Advanced Technology and Manufacturing Center.
+Charlton students learn about the knowledge-based economy in class, but also can connect with growing high-tech startups at the Center for Innovation & Entrepreneurship (formerly ATMC).
 An Entrepreneurship/Small Business degree program becomes available at Charlton in fall 2012.

 4. Find your interests and a sense of direction.